Link to Amazon from within Your App

 - Linking to the paid version of your app in the Amazon Appstore.

-- Linking to another one of your apps or all of your apps in the Amazon Appstore.
+- Linking to another one of your apps in the Amazon Appstore.

 - Linking customers to the Amazon Appstore or retail website to write a review.

 You have two options for providing a deep link to an Amazon client within your app.
 Each of these options requires a slightly different format for the link's base URL.

 The following table describes the two link options and gives the base URL for each for the US-based Amazon website:

 |Link to the Amazon Retail Website||This type of link uses standard URL format.
 You can test this type of link from any browser.|| http://www.amazon.com/gp

 |Link directly to an Amazon Appstore app||This type of link is the preferred method and will directly open the Amazon Appstore app.
 Direct links use a special format which a regular browser does not recognize.||amzn://apps/android?|

 Both link formats accept parameters to customize the final URL.
 The following table lists and describes the available parameters for linking to Amazon.